José Ron

-Édgar José Ron Vásquez (born August 6, 1981), is a Mexican television actor best known for his roles in telenovelas such as Juro que te amo, Los exitosos Pérez, La que no podía amar, La mujer del Vendaval and Muchacha italiana viene a casarse.
+Édgar José Ron Vázquez (born August 6, 1981), is a Mexican television actor best known for his roles in telenovelas such as Juro que te amo, Los exitosos Pérez, La que no podía amar, La mujer del Vendaval and Muchacha italiana viene a casarse.

 Personal life

-Ron is the son of Rómula Vásquez Castro and Jacinto Ron Rodríguez.
-He has three brothers named Daniel Vásquez, Alejandro Vásquez and Julio Vásquez.
+Ron is the son of Rómula Vázquez Castro and Jacinto Ron Rodríguez.
+He has three brothers named Daniel Vázquez, Alejandro Vázquez and Julio Vázquez.

 Career

 2004-10: Early in his career

 José Ron left his hometown of Guadalajara at age 18 to study acting in the "Centro de Actuación de Televisa".
 Ron began his acting career in 2004 on the telenovela Mujer de madera with Edith González, Ana Patricia Rojo, Jaime Camil and Gabriel Soto.
 In 2005 he participated in the television series Bajo el mismo techo, where he appeared in 11 episodes.
 In 2006 he participated in the third season of the telenovela Rebelde where he played Enzo.
 In this telenovela he shared credits with Maite Perroni, Dulce María, Anahí, Christian Chávez and Alfonso Herrera.
 In 2006, Ron was one of the protagonist in the telenovela Código postal, in which he stood out more as an actor.
 In 2007, he had a recurring role in the telenovela Muchachitas como tú.
 In 2008, he made his debut as a protagonist in the telenovela Juro que te amo where he shared credits with Ana Brenda Contreras.
 In 2010, he received several recognitions for his stakes in the telenovela Los exitosos Pérez, Locas de amor and Cuando me enamoro.